 Plus, our hybrid learning approach means that you’ll graduate with all the specialist knowledge to prepare you for caring for adults within the ever-evolving environment of the 21st-century healthcare system.
 Enter the world of work equipped to be a leader in the profession, having studied with the Nursing and Midwifery Council’s ‘Future Nurse’ standards in mind.

 Our curriculum is delivered through a hybrid learning approach across our three campus sites.
 It encompasses a range of modules which will prepare you to care for adults within an ever-changing health and social care environment.

-This course is available to study at our Southwark campus, right in the heart of London, our Havering campus based in Harold Wood, Essex or at our new campus in the heart of Croydon.
+This course is currently available to study at our Havering campus based in Harold Wood, Essex or at our new campus in the heart of Croydon.
 LSBU Croydon will play a key role in our mission to transform lives, communities, businesses and social through applied education.
-Find out more or apply now.
+Find out more and apply now.

 On this course, you'll be taught and supported by leading academics and nurses.
 You’ll apply your learning in a variety of clinical and health care settings, including placements on general medical and surgical wards, critical care areas such as A&E departments or intensive care units in leading NHS Trusts and hospitals across London, Essex and the South East.
 You may also spend this time in community placements or services for the care of elderly people.
 Overall, the course is split between 50% theory and 50% practice.

 All modules on the course are compulsory.
 Each module of study indicates the number of contact hours and the number of hours students should spend studying as self directed and blended learning activities.
 For each 20 credit module students should be expected to undertake 200 hours of learning.

 On campus and on line live sessions account for approximately 15 hours of teaching per week.